Youssef Zalal

-Youssef Zalal (يوسف زلال; born September 4, 1996) is a Moroccan professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-As of October 7, 2025, he is #7 in the UFC featherweight rankings.
+Youssef Zalal; born September 4, 1996) is a Moroccan professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+As of August 8, 2026, he is #9 in the Meta UFC featherweight rankings.

 Early life

 Zalal grew up fighting other kids on the streets of Morocco.
 To help control his anger, his mother enrolled him in kickboxing at the age of 10.
 He moved to the United States at age 15.

 Mixed martial arts career

 Early career

 In the beginning of his mixed martial arts career, Zalal fought primarily on the regional circuit in Colorado compiling a 7-2 record, with most of his fights happening for Legacy Fighting Alliance.

 Ultimate Fighting Championship

 In his promotional debut, Youssef faced fellow newcomer Austin Lingo on February 8, 2020, at UFC 247.
 He won the fight via unanimous decision.

 Youssef faced Jordan Griffin on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He won the fight via unanimous decision.

 Zalal faced Peter Barrett at UFC Fight Night: Lewis vs. Oleinik on August 8, 2020.
 He won the fight via unanimous decision.

 Zalal was expected to face Seung Woo Choi on October 11, 2020, at UFC Fight Night 179.
 However, on October 1, 2020, Choi withdrew from the fight and was replaced by Ilia Topuria.
 Zalal lost the fight via unanimous decision.

 Zalal faced Seung Woo Choi, replacing Collin Anglin, on February 6, 2021, at UFC Fight Night 184.
 He lost the fight via unanimous decision.

 Zalal faced Sean Woodson on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 He lost the fight via split decision.

 Zalal was scheduled to face Cristian Quiñonez on August 13, 2022, at UFC on ESPN: Vera vs. Cruz.
 However, Quiñonez was forced out of the event due to visa issues, and was replaced by Da'Mon Blackshear.
 The fight ended in a majority draw.

 On August 25, 2022, it was announced that Zalal had been released from the UFC.